 If you’ve never decorated cookies with fondant, do not fear – these Valentine’s Day Cat Cookies are so much easier than they look!
 I actually have a confession to make…

 I started decorating cookies with fondant specifically because it’s soo much easier than royal icing!
 I always struggled with getting the consistency right for outlining, flooding and detailing with royal icing.
 It really was a hassle.
 Where as fondant is simple – you roll it out, cut it with the same sized cookie cutter you used for the cookie and adhere it to the cookie.
 And you can “glue” fondant pieces to each other with a simple drop of water or a little syrup.
+These fondant cat cookies are easy to make!

 Valentine’s Day sugar cookies